mashery/wordpress-plugin/README.md

     brew cask install boot2docker
     boot2docker up

-You should now have everything you need to go to the next section.
+You should now have everything you need to set up the project.

-### Project Setup
+## Project Setup

     git clone git@github.com:lgomez/mashery-developer-portal.git
     cd mashery-developer-portal

-### Usage & Commands
+## Usage & Commands

 There are several `npm` commands that'll make it much simpler for you to build, run and work with this POC.
 Please take a look at the `scripts` attribute in `package.json`